eddyerburgh/simple-redux/README.md

 _Note: Read the [React docs](https://reactjs.org/docs/context.html) if you aren't familiar with the context API_

-A child component can access the `<Provider />` components state, which includes the `storeState` value, by rendering a `Context.Consumer`:
+A child component can access the `<Provider />` component's state, which includes the `storeState` value, by rendering a `Context.Consumer`:

 ```js
 const ModalStatus = () => (